alejoceballos/docker-php/README.md

 - [x] Use Last NGINX version on docker
 - [x] Use Last PHP version on docker
 - [x] Use last Symfony version on the PHP container
+- [ ] Use Monolog as logger mechanism
 - [ ] Use some MySQL-like database (MariaDB, Percona, Oracle) on Docker
 - [ ] Use a Continuous Integration tool
 - [ ] Use some cache mechanism (Redis?)